Leisure & Events Management

 - Study load

-The average study load for this programme amounts approximately 40 hours a week, during 42 weeks.
+The average study load for this programme amounts approximately 40 hours a week, during 40 weeks.
 How many hours a week you actually spend studying depends greatly on the person and differs per week.
-The last weeks of a block and the exam weeks are relatively busy.
+You may have an amount of deadlines and tests at certain moments, so your planning skills must be perfect.

 After completing the first year you have the opportunity to choose one of the following tracks: